kb1278/customer-churn-prediction/README.md

 - Customer IDs
 - Country information

-The dataset consists of over 500,000 retail transactions and thousands of unique customers.
+The dataset contains over 500,000 retail transactions and thousands of unique customers.

 ---